NickSchweitzer/Math/Docs/Reference/TheCodingMonkey.Math/MathExtensions/Median.md

 # MathExtensions.Median method (1 of 4)

-Calculates the Median (or average) of all the passed in values.
+Calculates the Median of all the passed in values.

 ```csharp
 public static decimal Median(this IEnumerable<decimal> items)